 Renowned for its seafood, wines and beautiful old town, Vigo is the busiest fishing port in Galicia and a frequent stop in Mediterranean cruise itineraries.
 In this article, read about:

 - Vigo cruise port (Vigo cruise terminal, getting around)

-- The best things to do in Vigo & top Vigo shore excursions
+- 9 best things to do in Vigo and Vigo shore excursions

-Cruise ships dock at Muelle de Transatlánticos quay, located only a 5-10 minute walking distance from the old town.
-Vigo cruise terminal features a modern terminal building featuring basic facilities including souvenirs, security screening, toilets.
+Cruise ships dock at Muelle de Transatlánticos quay, located only a 5-10 minute walk from the old town.
+Vigo cruise terminal features a modern terminal building featuring basic facilities including souvenirs, security screening and toilets.
 A brand new tourist information office is situated right across the terminal.

 Upon exiting the cruise terminal building, you’ll spot a wonderful marina packed with boats and a large A Laxe shopping mall where you can find some shops (a large Mediamarkt store is very popular), outdoor cafes and free wi-fi.

 Keep walking along Rúa Cánovas del Castillo esplanade, cross the street, and in a few minutes, you’ll reach the famous Mercado da Pedra market in Rúa Teófilo Llorente Street.
 From there, keep walking uphill and you’ll reach the old town and the city’s main pedestrian street.

 - Vigo cruise terminal is very easy to navigate and wheelchair-accessible.
 You need only a few minutes to exit the terminal and there is a ramp for wheelchair users if you are not able to use the stairs.